Aketirani/audio-mnist/readme.md

-# Utilizing XGBoost In Voice Gender Classification
+# Gender Recognition By Voice Analysis
 This project focuses on leveraging acoustic features extracted from voice recordings to predict the gender of the speaker.
 Utilizing a large dataset and the XGBoost machine learning library, the project aims to develop a robust model for gender classification.

 ### Project Overview
-Voice recordings can be analyzed to infer a myriad of details including the content spoken, the emotional state, gender, and even the identity of the speaker.
+Voice recordings can be analyzed to infer a wide range of details including the content spoken, the emotional state, gender, and even the identity of the speaker.
 This project centers on gender recognition, aiming to create a model capable of identifying gender-specific patterns and features in voice recordings.

 ### Structure
 ```